Build Your Best Physique: Bodyweight Workout

 Weighted parallel dip

-Diamond hand push up with feet on bench
+Diamond hand push-up with feet on the bench

 Regressions: